CzakoiLevente/AWS-Services/aws_rds.md

 <img src="assets/aws-specify.db-details.png">

-if you need more specified setting, set it.
+if you need more specified settings, you can select and set them.

 <br>

-Scroll down for "Settings pane".
+Scroll down for "Settings pane" and set:

-Set:

  - DB instance identifier
  - Master username